 Saturday.
 Huan ying, welcome to China and the start of your holiday!
 Airport arrival transfer and hotel check in.

 This morning, we tour the centre of Beijing, China's magnificent capital, including the massive Tiananmen Square and the sprawling Forbidden City.
 Boasting some 9999 rooms, the city within a city was once the sole preserve of the Chinese emperors.
 This afternoon we take a rickshaw ride through the Hutongs of Beijing and this evening, we enjoy an eye boggling Chinese acrobatic performance.
-Swinging ropes, juggling hoops, spinning plates and human pyramids are just a few tricks these show stoppers pull out followed by a Welcome Dinner of Peking Duck at a city restaurant.
+Swinging ropes, juggling hoops, spinning plates and human pyramids are just a few tricks these show stoppers pull out followed by a Welcome Dinner of Peking Duck.

 Overnight: Beijing | Breakfast, Dinner

-Today, we drive beyond Beijing to Badaling, to walk a section of the famous Great Wall.
+After a free morning to further explore the city, we drive beyond Beijing to Badaling, to walk a section of the famous Great Wall.
 Built in the Ming Dynasty, a 6m wide pathway makes a formidable defence, following the highest contours of a steep range of hills.
-This evening take an optional Beijing by Night city tour and see some of the capital's monuments illuminated against the night sky (payable locally).
+This evening we spend the night at our quaint hotel near Juyongguan Pass, which offers views of the Great Wall.

 Overnight: Xi'an | Breakfast, Lunch